RidwanSharkar/Eidolon-VI/README.md

 OR

 Devour the essence of unwitting tributes that challenge your claim - their fading hopes now yours to wield, crystallizing within your form.
-Weave the harvested bones into the tapestry of your destiny - a being forged from the echoes of those who dared to dream, ascended to scale the jagged peaks that imprison the souls to this stygian ark.
+Weave the harvested bones into the tapestry of your destiny - a being forged from the echoes of those who dared to dream, ascended to scale the jagged peaks that anchor the souls to this stygian ark.

 ## v0.2